SuperOfficeDocs/superoffice-docs/docs/ui/web-app/tutorials/ajax-create-followup/index.md

 ![Sale dialog][img1]

-The Javascript inside the onclick property is what performs the magic here; it uses the CallSync Javascript function of the AjaxMethodDispatcher object to call the CreateFollowUp method of our server-side class.
+The JavaScript inside the onclick property is what performs the magic here; it uses the CallSync JavaScript function of the AjaxMethodDispatcher object to call the CreateFollowUp method of our server-side class.

 > [!NOTE]
 > You need to supply the fully-qualified name.
 You cannot use the `MappingName` as supplied in *SoObjectMapping* directly.

-The Javascript stores the value returned from the `CallSync` method in a local variable.
+The JavaScript stores the value returned from the `CallSync` method in a local variable.
 Depending on that value, either the appointment dialog will be opened with the new appointment, or if the method fails for some reason, an error message will be displayed in a SuperOffice message box.

-Here are both results as displayed by the Display Javascript object;
+Here are both results as displayed by the Display JavaScript object;

 ![Sale dialog][img2]